ldatb/ataides-website/hugo/content/tos.md

 title: "Terms of Service"
 ---

-> **Effective Date:** April 6, 2025
+> **Effective Date:** May 10, 2025

-Welcome to **Lucas de Ataides Barreto Consultoria em Tecnologia da Informação LTDA** (“we”, “our”, or “us”).
-These Terms of Service (“Terms”) govern your use of our website, `https://ataides.com`, and any content, materials, or communications made available through it.
+Welcome to **Lucas de Ataides Barreto Consultoria em Tecnologia da Informação LTDA** (“**Ataides**”, “we”, or “our firm”).
+These Terms of Service (“Terms”) govern your use of our website (`https://ataides.com`) and any information, content, or communication provided through it.

-By accessing or using this site, you agree to be bound by these Terms.
-If you do not agree with them, please do not use the site.

 ## 1. Website Purpose

-This website provides information about our consulting services in cloud architecture, governance, security, and compliance.
-All content is for informational purposes only and does not constitute legal, technical, or professional advice unless explicitly stated in a signed agreement.
+This website presents information about Ataides' cloud advisory services, including governance, security, and regulatory compliance.
+All content is for general informational purposes and does not constitute legal or technical advice unless expressly established in a signed engagement agreement.

 ## 2. Use of Site